tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 taking precedence over the extensions provided in the connection handshake.

 If an authenticator request was provided, the Certificate message MUST contain only extensions present in the authenticator request.
-Otherwise, the Certificate message MUST contain only extensions present in the ClientHello.
+Otherwise, the Certificate message MUST contain only extensions present in the ClientHello (for servers), ServerHello (for clients in TLS 1.2), or EncryptedExtensions (for clients in TLS 1.3).

 ### Authenticator Creation